darkness-te/ClamShatter.github.io/_posts/tryhackme/2021-03-08-tryhackme-juice.md

 ![](https://clamshatter.github.io/assets/juicy21.png)

 With __Burp Suite__ running, we are going to __SQL inject__ our way into the admins account. you can log on with any combination of username and password, we just need the raw code for injection purposes. in __Burp Suite__ we will change the email and password fields to __{"email ":"' or 1=1--","password":"a"}__.
-This is will basically manipulate the server into thinking anything we type in is valid.
+This will basically manipulate the server into thinking anything we type in is valid.

 ![](https://clamshatter.github.io/assets/juicy15.png)